 Abatement requests can be granted at any IRS level – IRS campus, automated collection system, or personnel at local IRS offices.
 However, local IRS offices can only grant abatements up to $100.
-Anyone is able to request a penalty abatement for free.
+Anyone can request a penalty abatement for free.

 A reasonable cause is determined by the IRS.
-According to the IRS Policy Statement P-2-7, here are some examples of reasonable cause:
+Here are some examples of reasonable cause according to the IRS Policy Statement P-2-7:

 How to Request a Penalty Abatement?

 Practical Suggestion: When mailing the form, also include as much supporting evidence as you can including but not limited to doctor’s statement, fire department report, insurance claim, or death certificate of a family member.
 We also recommend including a letter with your Form 843 explaining your situation and explaining any additional documents.

 Denials happen.
 The best thing to do if you do get denied a penalty abatement is to appeal the decision by mailing a Letter of Appeal immediately after the news of a denial.
 If you do get denied, you’re more than welcome to reach out to TaxRise, and we’ll be able to build a professional and strong case against the IRS for your tax liability.

 If you have any questions about submitting a request for a Penalty Abatement, call 833-596-1375 to speak with a certified tax specialist.